letStayFoolish/FinSharkApp/api/ms-documentation.md

 ### Scoped Lifetime

 Services registered with **scoped lifetime** are created once per configured scope, which ASP.NET Core sets up for each request.
-A scoped service in ASP.NET Core is typically created when a request is received and disposed of when the request is completed.
+A scoped service in ASP.NET Core is typically created when a request is received and disposed of when the request is completed - A scoped service is created **once per HTTP request** in web applications.
 Useful when, for example, a service fetches customer's data from a database.

+The **same instance** is used throughout the scope of a **single request lifecycle**.
+This means that if multiple components within the same request require the scoped service, they receive the same instance.

 Use the `AddScoped` method to add a scoped service to the service container.